frankRose1/improve-django-project/readme.md

 * tests are written form views, models, and forms
 * model fields were improved to be the appropriate type
 * model form has been improved with widgets
+* pagination has been added for list views

 ## Tests
 - ```django-nose``` is used to run tests and track coverage
 - run ```python manage.py test``` to run tests
-- tests currently cover 68%
+- tests currently cover 92%

 ## Technologies used
 - django